Entry Guidelines & Information

 - The Melbourne Prize Trust, with the permission of the entrant or nominator, may request the use of the finalist’s entry material for media, promotions or exhibiting during the competition period.

 - A procedure will be in place to handle any conflict of interest should it arise during the judging process.
 No conflicts of interest by an entrant is permitted.

-- Copyright of entered work remains with the entrant.
+- Copyright of information submitted in an entry remains with the entrant.

-- The entrant or nominator must ensure that they have all copyright permissions and any other relevant authorisations relating to an application before entering.
+- The entrant or nominator must ensure that they have all copyright permissions and any other relevant authorisations for information provided in an application before entering.

-- Entrants in all categories warrant they do not violate copyright of or any other right in relation to the work of another and will not defame any individual or group.
+- Entrants in the Prize warrant they do not violate copyright of or any other right in relation to the work of another and will not defame any individual or group.

 Conflict of interest

 - Where there is a conflict of interest, eligibility issue or an information request that has not been complied with, or is such other circumstance as the judges determine in the judging process, the Trust reserve the right to reject or not accept an entry or allocate the Prize or Awards.
 The entrant will be notified prior to the announcement of finalists and the entry material returned.